The UEFA Nations League will begin this week, and you can check out the draw. Here's a guide for all you need to know about the new competition.

 It is a competition between the 55 member nations of UEFA, created because "UEFA and its associations wanted more sporting meaning in national team football, with associations, coaches, players and supporters increasingly of the opinion that friendly matches are not providing adequate competition for national teams."

 So this means there are no more international friendlies?

 There will definitely be far fewer, though there are still a couple of spaces in the calendar.
-For instance, the top nations will play four fixtures across three international weeks later this year, and this will leave two spare dates for international friendlies.
+For instance, the top nations will play four fixtures across three international weeks over the next three months, and this will leave two spare dates for international friendlies.

 However, Euro 2020 qualifying takes place through 2019 in March, June, September, October and November with two games each month, so the majority of teams (and almost all major nations) will not have free international dates for friendlies next year.

 The group games will all be played on the six international dates between September and November 2018.

 The 55 nations were split into four "Leagues."
 The strongest nations are in League A, and the weakest in League D.

 League A and B: Four groups of three nations (12 teams)

 League C: Three groups of four nations, and one group of three (15)